Skip to Content

 Options for Therapies and Interventions

-According to this article on interventions, depending on your child’s age, the following kinds of occupational therapy interventions may be possibilities:
+According to this article on interventions, depending on your child’s age, these types of occupational therapy interventions might be considered:

 • Touch-based interventions to coach parents for increased parent-child bonding